Living with Sea Turtles, Sodwana Bay

 Female turtles come ashore at night to lay their eggs after digging an egg chamber.
 After 60 – 70 days the turtles hatch and the hatchlings remain under the surface until night time when they make their journey from the beach to the ocean.
 Sadly, only approximately one in one thousand turtles survives until adulthood, which is why it is essential to research their nesting patterns in order to guarantee their survival.
 This is accomplished by tagging the female turtles, as when they are in the process of laying their eggs, they are in a trance-like state so they can be measured and tagged without being disturbed.

 All tours on this project are supervised by fully-qualified guides, who will make sure that the turtles are not disturbed or harmed.
 You will only be allowed to approach the turtle once the guide determines it is safe for them.
 Once it has been determined safe for the turtle, information about the measurements of the turtle, the location of the nest and the number of eggs will be collected to be analysed by a research centre later on.
-The animals will also be tagged now, if they haven’t been already.
+The animals will then be tagged in the event they weren't already.

 In addition to turtle spottings, you will also be involved in identifying and tagging fish including marlins in the gorgeous Sodwana Bay.
 On some days you may be asked to accompany our co-ordinators to a local village, where you will help to educate the local community about the importance of marine and turtle conservation.